 Family: Liliaceae (lily)

-Fun facts: Flowers have blue pollen which is an unusual color for pollen.
+Flowers have blue pollen, which is an unusual color for pollen.

-Life cycle: Itherial’s Spear is a bulb producing perennial.
+Itherial’s Spear is a bulb-producing perennial, so it doesn’t die off each year.
 Early in the season, the plants produce one or a few grass-like leaves.
 By the time the flowers are ready to bloom, the leaves have dried up and the flowers bloom in umbels (clusters) on a tall leafless stem.
 Only older plants with well developed bulbs have enough stored energy to produce flowers in April.

-Investigate: Large and showy flowers are a good indicator that Triteleia are insect pollinated.
-Observe the insects which visit the flowers.
+Large and showy flowers are a good indicator that Triteleia are insect-pollinated.
+Observe which insects visit the flowers.